 Read John 3:19-21

-A. Christ’s sacrifice and God’s love, in cooperation with man’s faith, makes the new birth possible.
+A. Christ’s sacrifice and God’s love, in cooperation with man’s faith, make the new birth possible.
 Yet many remain condemned for lack of faith in Jesus.
 Why?
-Jesus offers one reason for.
+Jesus offers one reason.
 Many love darkness more than light: Light (Jesus) has come into the world, (John 3:19a; 1:5-9; 8:12).